Type: Package

 Examples

-Calculate Number of Permutations A(n, k)
+Number of permutations P(n, k)

 Description